Pakash2211/Masa-Project-myfitnesspal-/README.md

 ## Features

-- Login and Sign-in page
+- Login and Sign-in page (validation form)
 - Carouse for product pictures
 - Filtering apps on the apps page
 - Payment page